 Beer is very forgiving.
-It would be difficult to find a combination with very negative effects; a problem that seems to crop up too regularly with one in considering wine and food.
-Prohibitions like the no-fish-with-red-wine rule simply do not exist when pairing with beer.
+It would be difficult to find a combination with very negative effects; a problem that seems to crop up too regularly with wine and food.
+Prohibitions comparable to the no-fish-with-red-wine rule simply do not exist when pairing with beer.

-Also, as we look at the growth of beer thanks largely to the craft beer revolution of recent years, there are endless possibilities to choose from.
-One brewer's IPA may be suited to a steak dinner though not quite as perfect as that of the brewer down the street.
+Also, as we look at the growth of beer, thanks largely to the craft beer revolution of recent years, there are endless possibilities to choose from.
+One brewer's IPA may be suited to a steak dinner but not quite as perfect as the brewer's IPA down the street.
 The beer world is immense and the potential for finding great beer and food pairings is an endless pursuit.

 The main thing to remember when pairing is 'The Three C's': complement, contrast and cleanse.